mathieulagrange/expLanes/demonstrations/planDemo/README.txt

 % The processing steps can be conviently managed with the Run function.

-% More information can be found in the documentation of expCode.
+% More information can be found in the documentation of expLord.